apache/couchdb/INSTALL.Unix.md

     http://wiki.apache.org/couchdb/Installation

-If you are trying to build CouchDB from a git checkout rather than a .tar.gz, see the `DEVELOPERS` file.
+If you are trying to build CouchDB from a git checkout rather than a .tar.gz, see the `README-DEV.rst` file.

 This document is the canonical source of installation information.
 However, many systems have gotchas that you need to be